Highlighting the Lenni-Lenape

 In October 2020, the Friends of Wissahickon held a virtual Valley Talk to hear Lenape Nation of Pennsylvania council members discuss the past and present of the Lenape in Pennsylvania.
 Watch the Valley Talk here.

-Bartram’s Garden celebratied the Lenape through a book signing event on May 22, 2021.
+Bartram’s Garden celebrated the Lenape through a book signing event on May 22, 2021.
 The Original People: The Ancient Culture and Wisdom of the Lenni-Lenape People by Chief Quiet Thunder is an autobiography and oral history of Chief Quiet Thunder who was a traditional Lenape Elder and past Chief of the Nanticoke Lenni-Lenape Tribal Nation of Bridgeton, New Jersey.
 The in-person portion of this event is sold out; however, you can still join the event virtually here.

 Resources and more information: